BramleyProbus/BramleyProbus.github.io/pages/contact.md

 Further information is available in our [constitution](/constitution)

-If you are interested in joining us, or just have a question, please email our membership secretary [David Neilson](mailto:joe.bramley@gmail.com?subject=Enquiry from Probus Website).
+If you are interested in joining us, or just have a question, please email us at [info@BramleyProbus.org](mailto:jinfo@BramleyProbus.org?subject=Enquiry from Probus Website).
 <br><br>